 Author’s Note: This article “San Francisco’s Neighbor: The Oakland Berkeley East Bay” is also a chapter in my travel guidebook/ebook Northern California Travel: The Best Options.
 That book is available in English as a book/ebook and also as an ebook in Chinese.
 Parallel coverage on Northern California occurs in my latest travel guidebook/ebook Northern California History Travel Adventures: 35 Suggested Trips.
 All my travel guidebooks/ebooks on California can be seen on my Amazon Author Page.

-East across the Bay from the grand tourism capital of San Francisco stretches her sunnier neighbor, the Oakland-Berkeley East Bay.
+East across San Francisco Bay from the grand tourism capital of San Francisco stretches her sunnier neighbor, the Oakland Berkeley East Bay.
 Those of us who live in the East Bay area are quite content to let San Francisco carry the heavy burdens of tourism fame.
 We enjoy the many amenities and good life of the less pretentious East Bay, which we also delight in sharing with visitors.

 Oakland, a brawny port city, and one of the largest container freight ports on the West Coast, is home to the salt-of-the-earth laborer and the rapping, streetwise citizen.
 However, Oakland also has large numbers of resident artists and writers because it is one of the few places in the Bay Area where people in the arts can survive financially.
 The East Bay, especially Oakland, also includes one of the largest U.S. concentrations of immigrants from diverse Asian and Pacific Island regions.